msa-em/guide-tem-simulation/TEM.md

 (id-tem-phase)=
 ### Contrast transfer and phase imaging in TEM
-Thus far we have been considering how to form images and diffraction patterns with perfect incident illumination.
-However, often we're interested in seeing how aberrations or other beam modifications impact imaging conditions.
+Thus far we have been considering how to form images and diffraction patterns with perfect incident illumination and at infinite dose.
+However, often we're interested in simulating TEM experiments under more realistic conditions.

+One example of the importance of aberrations and wavfunction modification is shown in [](#fig_tem_phase).
+Although the wavfunction at the imaging plane ({math}`\Psi_{image}(\bm{k}`)) may be complex, only the intensity of the exit wave is measured by detectors.
+Weakly scattering samples impart very little ampltidue contrast on the incident beam, so most of the structural information is encoded in the phase of the exit wave.
+This is especially well known in the case of imaging of biological materials, as these structures are beam-sensitive and composed of low atomic number (weakly scattering elements).
+This effect is evident in the left pannel of [](#fig_tem_phase); as the dose decreases, it is very challenging to observe the simulated covid spike protein.

+Note that simulations described thus far are performed to the limit of infinite electron dose.
+Leaving aside other factors, the main source of noise in S/TEM is so-called shot noise arising from the discrete nature of electrons.
+We can effectively emulate finite dose by drawing random numbers from a Poisson distribution for every pixel.
+We apply this so-called Poisson noise corresponding a dose per area, for example in the [](#fig_tem_phase).

+We may also be interested in seeing how aberrations or other beam modifications impact imaging conditions.
 There are a variety of aberration functions ({math}`\chi(\bm{k})`) we may be interested in including as described in [](#CTF_page).

 In TEM, aberrations modify the exit wave ({math}`\Psi_{exit}`) after the multislice simulation: